Tagline: Nothing this evil ever dies.

 If you would care for an analogy of how Jason Lives! differs from previous instalments, a no-nonsense Sean Connery has here been replaced by a safari suit-wearing Roger Moore, Jason’s innuendos a physical manifestation of Bond’s eyebrow-raising quips.
 In one particular scene, Jason pulls the power cord to a generator, stopping a couple of teeny boppers mid-coitus, and after the lights go out the horny girl becomes upset when her beau’s sexual spark promptly follows suit.

 Of course, this is all a sideshow for one of cinema’s most unlikely heroes, a character who transcends the sinking censor ship by appearing as if by magic, mocking the horror staple of one last scare by eating a barrage of bullets with sheer indifference.
 Much like The Dream Warriors would for rock star counterpart Fred Krueger, Jason Lives! marked a turning point for Mr. Voorhees, starting the series on a path towards commercial purgatory and a plethora of watered-down sequels.

-Those later instalments would fail to fully capitalise on director Tom McLoughlin’s winning formula, but in some cases less is most definitely more, and in the minds of many Jason Lives! is one for fans of the franchise to cherish.
+Those later instalments would fail to fully capitalise on director Tom McLoughlin’s winning formula, but in some cases less is most definitely more, and in the minds of many Jason Lives! is one to cherish.

 After helping to awaken Jason’s sleeping corpse, Tommy’s former nuthouse roomie Allen (Palillo) has his still-beating heart pulled out of his chest by a fuming Jason.